Additional Installation Information

 Virtualization Technology Check

-If you have an ESXi server installed already, you can check if Virtualization Technology is enabled on it without rebooting the machine.
-To do this, use the esxcfg-info command.
-Here is an example:
+If you already have an ESXi server installed, you can check whether Virtualization Technology (VT) is enabled without rebooting the machine.
+Use the esxcfg-info command to perform this check.

 ~ # esxcfg-info |grep "HV Support"